The extremal position of a branching random walk on the general linear group: The setup and main results

-A branching random walk in the group $\bb G$ is defined as follows.
-Assume that on the probability space $(\Omega,\mathscr F, \bb P)$ we are given a point process $\mathscr N$ indexed with the Borel sets of $\bb G$.
-At the time $0$, we pick up the identity matrix of the group $\bb G$.
-In the first generation, the children of the identity matrix, are formed by the collection of matrices in $\bb G$ picked up according to the law of the point process $\mathscr N$.
-Each matrix in the first generation gives birth to new matrices according to the independent copies of the same point process $\mathscr N$, which form the second generation of matrices.
+To define a branching random walk on the group $\bb G$, we assume that on the probability space $(\Omega,\mathscr F, \bb P)$ we are given a point process $\mathscr N$ on $\bb G$, that is a random counting measure on the Borel subsets of $\bb G$.
+At the time $0$ there is one root ancestor to which we assign the identity matrix of the group $\bb G$.
+In the first generation the root ancestor gives birth to $\mathscr N(\bb G)$ children to which we assign the collection of matrices given by the point process $\mathscr N$.
+Each particle in the first generation gives birth to new particles with corresponding matrices according to the independent copies of the same point process $\mathscr N$, which form the second generation.
 The system goes on according to the same mechanism.
+The genealogy of these particles forms a Galton-Watson tree $\bb T$ with the root $\emptyset$.
+We use Ulam-Harris notation, identifying $\bb T$ as a random subset of $\bigcup_{n=0}^\infty \bb N^n$.
+Hence, each node $u\in \bb T$ of generation $n$ will be identified with an $n$-tuple $u=(u_1, \ldots, u_n)$, where $u_i\in \bb N$.
+For notational simplicity, we write $u=u_1\dots u_n$ and further denote by $u|k:=u_1 \dots u_k$ the restriction of $u$ to its first $k$ components.
+Given $u=u_1 \dots u_n$ and $v=v_1 \dots v_m$, we write $uv=u_1 \dots u_nv_1 \dots v_m$ for the concatenation.
+For a node $u$ in $\bb T$ by $|u|$ we denote its generation.